CelianNourry/YTB-Comments-NLP-AI/README.md

 # Minimal-Youtube-Scraper

 Get comments of a video (specified in the source code), scrap its comments without the need of the official Youtube API.
+It doesn't take replies to comments yet.

 ## Authors